folkehelseinstituttet/Fhi.Frontend.Demo/CONTRIBUTING.md

 1. Create a new branch from `dev`.
 2. Prefix your branch name with either `new/`, `enhancement/` or `bugfix/`.
 3. Before pull request, remember to also push any changes made to the submodule `Fhi.Frontend.Style` so that the branch with changes are available to the reviewer.

-##### Release branches for library projects

->**Before creating a release branch**
->
->- Check that all peerDependencies are updated
->- Check that `@folkehelseinstituttet/*` is already released if listed in peerDependencies
->- Check that the dependency matrix still is correct, and if it's updated since last release, that it has "Unreleased" as latest version.
->- Check that the CHANGELOG.md is updated, and has "Unreleased" as latest version.
->
-> If one or more of the checks above is not OK; create a branch, fix, and create a new pull request.
->
->**If everything is OK; create a release branch**
->
->- When creating a release branch, follow the instructions below to the letter!

-1. Create a new branch from `dev`.
-2. Name it `release/fhi-[project]/x.x.x`, where `x.x.x` is the version you're releasing.
-3. Update CHANGELOG
-    1. Change text `# Unreleased` to `# x.x.x` i CHANGELOG.md.
-    2. Change the date below the version number to today.
-    3. Check that all descriptions have a link to the PR at the end of the line.
-4. Update text `Unreleased` to `x.x.x` in the dependency matrix for the project: `./projects/fhi-[project]/README.md` (if a new line was added).
-5. Update version in `./projects/fhi-[project]/package.json` to `x.x.x` manually.
-    >*It's cumbersome to use `npm version` since `package.json` is in another directory than the git directory.
-And since there is no `package-lock.json`, and no need for a tag in the current workflow, doing it manually is faster.
-A better, and more automated, solution may come in the future.*
-6. Create PR into `dev` from `release/fhi-[project]/x.x.x`, and when approved, make sure commit message is *Release/fhi-[project]/x.x.x*, and then merge (ie. deploy).

->*NB!
-Automated release job only runs if `Release/fhi-[project]/` is present in commit message since this isn't a release for everything in the repo, just a particular library.*

-##### Release a patch to older version in a library project

-Almost same procedure as described under [Release branches for library projects](#release-branches-for-library-projects), but there are some minor differences:

-1. If it doesn't already exist, create a branch from `dev` called `fhi-[project]/vx`, where `X` is the major version you're patching.
-2. Create a new branch from `fhi-[project]/vx`, and fix bug (remember ref. to correct git submodule).
-3. Merge bugfix back to `fhi-[project]/vx`
-4. Create a new branch from `fhi-[project]/vx`.
-5. Name it `release/fhi-[project]/x.x.x`, where `x.x.x` is the version you're releasing.
-6. Update CHANGELOG
-   1. Change text `# Unreleased` to `# x.x.x` i CHANGELOG.md.
-   2. Change the date below the version number to today.
-   3. Check that all descriptions have a link to the PR at the end of the line.
-7. Update text `Unreleased` to `x.x.x` in the dependency matrix for the project: `./projects/fhi-[project]/README.md` (if a new line was added).
-8. Update version in `./projects/fhi-[project]/package.json` to `x.x.x` manually.
-9. **NB!
-Also update `publishConfig.tag` to `v[x]` where `[x]` is the major version you're patching.**
-10. Create PR into `fhi-[project]/vx` from `release/fhi-[project]/x.x.x`, and when approved, make sure commit message is *Release/fhi-[project]/x.x.x*, and then merge (ie. deploy).

-###### After release is done

-Create PR into `dev` from `release/fhi-[project]/x.x.x` to merge relevant changes from the patch back into `dev`, and when approved, make sure commit message is *Changes from patch @folkehelseinstituttet/angular-[project]/v/x.x.x*, and then merge and delete branch `release`.

->*NB!
-This PR will probably have conflicts, so just merge `dev` into `release` before creating PR, and fix conflicts.
-Ask someone if in doubt about any conflicts, but here are a few things to remember when merging:*
->
->1. **ALWAYS** merge changes to CHANGELOG (in chronological order based on date, not version), but change `# x.x.x` to `Unreleased`.
->2.
-Merge relevant changes to the code.
->3. **NEVER** merge any changes to `./projects/fhi-[project]/package.json`.
->4.
-Remember correct git submodule ref.

-##### Deploy branches for the documentation site

->**Before creating a deploy branch**
->
->- Check that `package.json` is up to date with the latest versions of `@folkehelseinstituttet/style`.
->
->   *PS.
-The angular-packages are not listet in `package.json` since they are always latest, buildt from source, not downloaded from npm registry unless you run script `build-prod`*
->
-> If not; create a branch, fix, and create a new pull request.
->
-> **If everything is OK; create a release branch**
->
->- When creating a release branch, follow the instructions below to the letter!

-1. Create a new branch from `main`, and call it `deploy/documentation-[yyy-mm-dd]`.
-2. Merge `dev` into `deploy/documentation-[yyy-mm-dd]` and fix merge conflicts if any.
-3. Create PR into `main` from `deploy/documentation-[yyy-mm-dd]`, and when approved, merge (ie. deploy).

 ## Coding conventions